 For this last pitch the entrepreneur is rarely on stage.
 The Business Plan is almost always a formal document, typically 10-100 pages, laying out the detailed arguments and equations of the enterprise.
 It is this quantitative document that allows the EVA to engage formally with the entrepreneur via a negotiation that establishes the benefits an EVA can expect to receive based on how their investment can trigger the execution of the plan, and therefore the success of the enterprise.
 As with the Elevator Pitch and Venture Pitch, Business Plans can also fail to capture the interest and commitment of the EVA.
 However, at this stage of the process the highest failure rate is actually the plan itself.
 Business Plans are simply projections - most eventually fail upon execution, even with great EVAs on board.

-As important as Business Plans are (and you'll probably be happy to hear this!) their rigour is beyond the scope of ETEC522; it is sufficient that you know they need to exist and to be as high-quality as the other pitches.
+As important as Business Plans are (and you'll probably be happy to hear this!) their rigour is beyond the scope of ETEC522; it is sufficient that you know that they exist and need to be as high-quality as the other pitches.

 Finally, it's natural to think that the Venture Pitch and Elevator Pitch are just shorter, more condensed versions of the Business Plan.
 If this were true you could just create a Business Plan and derive the others from it.
 It's not quite that simple.
 While the separate pieces clearly need to be coherent and mutually-supporting, they tend to exist independently - and symbiotically.